Yard sign tells city leaders to “Show Us the Money” amid lingering water issues - NewsBreak

 Jackson public works director reassigned amid ongoing water crisis

 JACKSON, Miss.
-(WLBT) - Jackson’s public works director says he has been reassigned, amid Jackson’s ongoing water crisis.
+(WLBT) – Jackson’s public works director has been reassigned, amid Jackson’s ongoing water crisis.
 Marlin King, who was confirmed by the city council about a year ago, said the decision was made after speaking with the mayor.
-“He asked me to come in and...
+“He asked me to come in and identify...

 Lumumba welcomes state help to address water plant challenges; says no untreated water made it customers

 JACKSON, Miss.
-(WLBT) - Jackson Mayor Chowke Antar Lumumba responded to the governor’s claims that untreated water had made it into homes and businesses.
-Tuesday, Lumumba responded to news that the state was stepping in to address problems at its main water treatment facility.
-He said the city welcomes...
+(WLBT) – Jackson Mayor Chowke Antar Lumumba responded to the governor’s claims that untreated water had made it into homes and businesses.
+Tuesday, Lumumba met to respond to news that the state was stepping in to address problems at its main water treatment facility.
+He said...

 NBC 10 News Today: Mayor of Jackson, Miss.
 Urge Residents to Leave the City due to Flooding